CiaranMoran27/Testing/Project/README.md

 - **Min / Max range:**<br/>
  Overlap between dimensional attributes exists.<br/>
+  Setosa species generally has the smallest features while Virginica species tends to have largest features.

 - **Median (50th percentile) and Mean comparison:**<br/>
   Sepal length and sepal width have the lowest difference between their median and mean values which indicates that these attributes have a distribution that closer fits the bell curve / guassian distribution when compared to that of petal length and petal width.
 This observation was made because when data is distriubted in a "normal" manner the mean and median values are equal, however when the data skewed the mean defiates from the mode[Dan 2020].<br/>